ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 Using the following `hooks` the plugin is able to calculate/update those variables in three different moments of the simulation step.
-Two of them are called in the `Hydrodynamic Solver` scope and the last one is called in the `Tracers Solver` scope.
+Two of them are called in the `Hydrodynamic Solver` scope and the last one is called in the `Tracers Solver` scope as illustrated on :ref:`hyd_solver` and :ref:`tracer_solver` workflow section.
 Once the solver obtain results for primary variables, it updates all secondary variables in which depend on primary variables.
 After that, :py:func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES<alfasim_sdk.hook_specs.update_plugins_secondary_variables>` is called, but if it is running the `first time step` :py:func:`HOOK_UPDATE_PLUGINS_SECONDARY_VARIABLES_ON_FIRST_TIMESTEP<alfasim_sdk.hook_specs.update_plugins_secondary_variables_on_first_timestep>`